rgacogne/pdns/docs/domainmetadata.rst

 ALLOW-AXFR-FROM
 ---------------

+.. versionchanged:: 4.8.0

+   Exclusions are now supported.

 Per-zone AXFR ACLs can be stored in the domainmetadata table.

 Each ACL specifies one subnet (v4 or v6), or the magical value 'AUTO-NS' that tries to allow all potential slaves in.
+Since 4.8.0 exclusions are also supported by prefixing the subnet with a ``!`` so one can allow a whole range except for a specific IP, for example, using two entries: ``2001:db8::/48`` and `!2001:db8::1/128`.

 Example: